kennex666/kennex666/README.md

 ## Hello there 👋

-My name is Bao Duong — you can also call me Jasper Kennex.
+My name is Bao Duong — but you can also call me Jasper Kennex.

-I'm a Software Engineer based in Vietnam 🇻🇳.
-I’m passionate about sharing knowledge and making meaningful contributions to the tech community.
-While my main area of expertise is Android development, I enjoy designing Web UI/UX out of personal interest.
+I’m a Software Engineer based in Vietnam 🇻🇳, passionate about sharing knowledge and making meaningful contributions to the tech community.
+While my main expertise is Android development, I also enjoy designing web UI/UX as a personal interest.

+I go by Jasper Kennex — or simply jsKennex, jKennex — a name that reflects my passion for both JavaScript (js) and Java (j).
+Fun fact: 'Jasper' actually shares a similar meaning with 'Bảo', my Vietnamese name.

-In my opinion, loyalty, honesty, discipline, and gratitude are core values that guide both my personal and professional life.
+For me, loyalty, honesty, discipline, and gratitude are the core values that guide both my personal and professional life.

 ## More information